evidentlyai/evidently/docs/book/tests-and-reports/get-reports.md

 ClassificationPreset
 ```

+{% hint style="info" %}
+Refer to the [presets overview](../presets/all-presets.md) or [example notebooks](../examples/examples.md) to explore the composition of each preset.
+{% endhint %}

-## Output formats
+# Output formats

 You can get the test results in different formats.

 **HTML**.
 You can get an interactive visual report.
 It is best for exploration and debugging.
-You can also document еру results and share them with the team.
+You can also document the results and share them with the team.

 To see in Jupyter notebook or Colab, call the object: